MobilityData/gbfs/README.md

 * Modifying documentation or spec language in a way that clarifies semantics or recommended practices

-#### Version Release Cycles
+#### Version Release Cycles - Release Deprecation
 - There is no strict limitation on the frequency of MAJOR releases, but the GBFS community aims to limit MAJOR releases to 2 or fewer in a 12 month period.
 To limit releases, multiple breaking changes SHOULD be batched together in a single release.
 -  There is no guideline to limit the number of MINOR releases.
 MINOR changes may be applied at any time.
 MINOR changes MAY be batched together in single release or released immediately, based on the needs of the community.
 - GBFS documentation will include a list of current and supported MAJOR and MINOR versions.
 Supported versions SHALL NOT span more than two MAJOR versions.
+Past versions that are beyond the two most recent MAJOR versions will be deprecated 180 days after the latest MAJOR version becomes official.
 ## Governance & Overview of the Change Process
 GBFS is an open specification, developed and maintained by the community of producers and consumers of GBFS data.
 The specification is not fixed or unchangeable.
 As the shared mobility industry evolves, it is expected that the specification will be extended by the GBFS community to include new features and capabilities over time.
 If you are new to engaging with the community on this repository, firstly welcome!
 Please identify which organization you represent when posting.